the bighorn: The missing piece

 The Bighorn is 6,717 square-kilometres of mountains, foothills, grasslands, rivers and lakes along the Eastern Slopes of the province — just a little bigger than Banff National Park.

 This area lies west of Rocky Mountain House, and three hours southwest of Edmonton.
-It forms the headwaters of the North Saskatchewan River, which ultimately runs through Edmonton and into Saskatchewan, providing drinking water to hundreds of communities along the way.
-The provincial parks east of the Forestry Trunk Road were chosen based on a collaborative case study for protected area design and evaluation that considered forestry and conservation values.
-While Love Your Headwaters would like to see more important foothills habitat protected to help Alberta achieve effective headwaters protection, these areas represent one of many choices for good representative conservation outside the Bighorn Wildland Provincial Park.
+It forms the headwaters of the North Saskatchewan River, which ultimately runs through Edmonton and into Saskatchewan, providing drinking water to hundreds of communities and irrigation for agriculture along the way.

 one of the last tracts of intact wilderness in Alberta

-the bighorn is threatened by resource development and inappropriate motorized recreation
+the bighorn is vulnerable to resource development and under-regulated recreational use

 Metallurgical coal mining in the Bighorn is a serious threat and affects the flow and cleanliness of nearby rivers and water.
 The east end of the Bighorn is crisscrossed with forestry access roads, OHV trails — both regulated and unregulated — and seismic lines.